-Professional lawn care in the UK: hiring a gardener
+Professional lawn care hire in the UK

 Most UK homeowners don’t need a lecture on grass biology — they need to know what they’re paying for when they book someone to look after the lawn, how visits usually work, and what they can reasonably do themselves with a bit of guidance.
 This guide is written for that: hiring a gardener or lawn specialist, not step-by-step DIY treatment (we link to those guides at the end).